Mithesh14/text-to-speech-converter/README.md

 # Text to speech converter

-✏️A simple converter to convert the text to speech using html, css and javascript ❗
+✏️A simple converter to convert the text to speech developed using html, css and javascript ❗

 # Project deployed at